P. S. Narasimha

 Pamidighantam Sri Narasimha (born 3 May 1963) is a judge of the Supreme Court of India.
 He is a former Additional Solicitor General of India.
 He is well known for his work on the Ayodhya Title Dispute and the BCCI cases.

-Career
+Early life and education

-Narasimha was brought up in Hyderabad.
+Narasimha was born and brought up in Hyderabad.
 He graduated from Nizam College, Hyderabad with Bachelor of Arts degree in Economics, Political Science and Public Administration.
-After receiving a Bachelor of Laws from Faculty of Law, University of Delhi in 1988 he started practice in Andhra Pradesh High Court.
-His father Kodanda Ramayya was also a judge and legal writer.
+He completed his Bachelor of Laws from Faculty of Law, University of Delhi in 1998.
+His father P. Kodanda Ramayya was former judge of Andhra Pradesh High Court and legal writer.
 His older brother P Sri Raghuram is a designated senior advocate practicing in Hyderabad.

+Career

+In 1988 he enrolled as advocate and started practice in Andhra Pradesh High Court.
 Narasimha then moved to New Delhi to practice at the Supreme Court.
-He was designated as Senior Advocate and was appointed as Addl.
-Solicitor General of India in 2014.
-In August 2021 he became a judge of the Supreme Court.
-He is in line to become the 56th Chief Justice of India, if the convention of seniority is followed.
+He was the member of the Supreme Court Legal Aid Committee.
+He was named Senior Advocate in 2008 and was appointed as Additional Solicitor General of India in 2014.

+In August 2021 he became a judge of the Supreme Court and is in line to become the 56th Chief Justice of India, if the convention of seniority is followed.
+On 29 June 2026 he became the member of five member supreme court collegium upon retirement of J. K. Maheshwari.